-Dr. Ronald Chin’s Take On Otosclerosis
+Dr. Ronald Chin’s Outline On Otosclerosis

-Dr. Ronald Chin’s Take On Otosclerosis
+Dr. Ronald Chin’s Outline On Otosclerosis

 Otosclerosis happens when abnormal bone growth occurs in the middle or inner ear, causing interference with sound travelling to your ear.
 Otosclerosis can lead to conductive hearing loss.